folio-org/folio-sample-modules/README.md

 that we call vertx-module.
 These examples are written for Linux, but something similar ought to work on any other platform.

-Firt, make sure you have all the development tools you need.
+First, make sure you have all the development tools you need.
 Check out Okapi itself, and these folio-sample-modules.
 We assume all your projects live under a projects directory, here denoted by .../proj.
 For convenience we keep the root directory in an environment variable $ROOTDIR.

 ```
   cd .../proj
   export ROOTDIR=`pwd`
   git clone git@github.com:folio-org/okapi.git
 ```

-Next build Okapi itself
+Next build Okapi itself:

 ```
   cd $ROOTDIR/okapi
   mvn install
 ```

 Check that you see the `BUILD SUCCESS` line near the end of the output.
-Next check out the folio-sample-modules to get the hello-vertx module we want to start from, and make a new copy of it
+Next check out the folio-sample-modules to get the hello-vertx module we want to start from, and make a new copy of it:

 ```
   cd $ROOTDIR
   git clone git@github.com:folio-org/folio-sample-modules